 The profit or loss at expiration is calculated as follows.
-Step one: take the EDSP minus the options strike price.
+Step one: take the options strike price minus the price of the underlying value.
 When the result of this calculation is a negative figure, the result is set at zero.
-Step two: take the premium received and subtract the result of step one.
+Step two: take the result of step one and subtract the premium paid to buy the option.
 Step three: options are priced per unit of the underlying value and the previous calculation determines the result per unit of the underlying value, but the total value of an option contract depends on the contract multiplier.
 The total profit or loss of an option is therefore calculated by multiplying the value of step two by the contract multiplier.

-The option's profit or loss is zero when the EDSP is equal to the strike price plus the premium received.

-The profit and loss calculation in formulas:

-Total profit or loss: (Premium - Max(P-S, zero)) contract multiplier [if relevant], where P is the EDSP and S is the option's strike price.
-The profit/loss is zero where P = S + received premium
+The option's profit or loss is zero when the underlying value has a price that is equal to the strike price minus the premium paid to buy the option.
+The profit and loss calculation in formulas: Total profit or loss: (Max(S-P, zero) - premium) contract multiplier [if relevant], where P is the underlying asset's value and S is the option's strike price The profit/loss is zero where P = S - paid premium Examples:

-Examples: